Arn Chorn-Pond: Awards and honors

+In 2015, he spoke about his life on TEDx event at Warrick University.

 He was nominated Music Rights Champion by the International Music Council in 2018.

 In film, opera and literature

 Arn Chorn-Pond is the subject of Jocelyn Glatzer's 2003 documentary "The Flute Player."

 The 2007 opera "Where Elephants Weep", composed by Khmer musician Him Sophy with a libretto by Catherine Filloux, is loosely inspired by the life of Arn Chorn-Pond.

 The 2008 children's book A Song for Cambodia by Michelle Lord is based on events in the life of Arn Chorn-Pond.

 In May 2012, the novel Never Fall Down by Patricia McCormick was published with HarperCollins.
 It retells Arn Chorn-Pond's childhood story of surviving during the Khmer Rouge regime.